nandomp/AICollaboratory/README.md

 * **Constructs of Intelligence Corpus**, which will integrate latent and hierarchical models, taxonomical criteria, ontologies, mappings from low to high-level cognition, as well as theories of intelligence.

+On top of the infrastructure there will be a series of exploitation tools where actual data science will take place, following state-of-the-art data exploitation tools but customised to the potential users of the atlas:

+* **Querying tools**: query languages and interfaces for powerful (dis)aggregation and cross-comparisons, reuse of predefined multidimensional filters, trend analysis along time, heuristic search, etc.

+* **Data analysis tools**: a set of modelling tools from statistics and machine learning, integrating off-the-shelf analytical packages and specific analytical tools.

+* **Visualisation tools**: a set of interactive interfaces to perform projections, topological representations, depicting trajectories, visual categorisations, iconic representations, conceptual maps, ...

+* **Collaborative tools**: a platform such that new hypotheses, projects, educational material and research papers can evolve from the atlas.

 # :pencil2: Architecture